AFS at Reed

 AFS (Andrew File System) is Reed's academic network file system and is used for storing and sharing files on Reed's servers.
 Every current community member has their own Home folder in AFS for storing personal files, but it can also used to store and share files for courses, departments, or campus organizations.

-Note: Administrative offices that need to store and share sensitive or confidential college data, should NOT use AFS.
-ACS has other secure methods for sharing this type of data.
-Contact ACS (x7600) for more information.
+Note: Administrative offices that need to store and share sensitive or confidential college data, should not use AFS.
+Other methods for file sharing are available to administrative staff.
+Contact CUS (x7525) for more information.

 All current community members have their own Home folder in AFS.
 This is a place to store your personal files on the network, including files for your personal web page (ie, http://people.reed.edu/~username).
 The default quota for your Home folder is 5GB.
 Files in your Home folder are backed up nightly.